photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 on the advanced settings page.
 You can also disable specific features and enable the debug or read-only mode.

 !!! tldr ""
-    For security reasons, the advanced settings page is disabled and hidden when running in [public mode](../../getting-started/config-options.md#authentication).
-Changing [config options](../../getting-started/config-options.md) remains possible directly in the service configuration, via config file, and with command parameters.
+    Since they are not safe to use without authentication, these settings are not available when running in [public mode](../../getting-started/config-options.md#authentication).
+Changing [config options](../../getting-started/config-options.md) is still possible via configuration files and with command parameters.

 !!! note ""
     Changing advanced settings always **requires a restart** to take effect.
 Selecting a different thumbnail